GiovanniPasq/agentic-rag-for-dummies/README.md

 ---

-This approach combines the **precision of small chunks** with the **contextual richness of large chunks**, while understanding conversation flow and resolving unclear queries.
+This approach combines the **precision of small chunks** with the **contextual richness of large chunks**, while understanding conversation flow, resolving unclear queries, and handling multi-faceted questions through parallel agent processing.
 The **modular architecture** ensures every component—from document processing to retrieval logic—can be customized without breaking the system.

 ---